aguilfoyle/My-Website-Project/README.md

 ## Contributors

 This project was created sololy by Alan Guilfoyle in 2015.
-Used the knowledge resources at www.TeamTreeHouse.com
+Used the knowledge and resources gained from www.TeamTreeHouse.com